zombieslayer2977/KingdomsOfArden-ToolHandler/README.md

 KingdomsOfArden-ToolHandler (www.kingdomsofarden.net)
 ===========

-Version 2.1.0 Dev
+Version 2.2
 Author: Andrew Wen (andrew2060)

-FOR CB 1.6.X - This will NOT work with prior versions!
+FOR Spigot 1.6.X - This will NOT work with prior versions!

 ##Introduction